samhug/ndm/README.md

 ```

 ### Device Classes
-The `device_class` block defines a device class that can be attached to multiple devices.
+The `device_class` block defines a device class that can be associated with multiple devices.
 Inside the
-`device_class` block you can specify multiple `backup_target`s. `cfgback` will open an SSH session and evaluate the
+`device_class` block you can specify multiple `backup_target`s.
+The `ndm` tool will open an SSH session and evaluate the
-defined expect `macro` for each `backup_target` defined.
-The `macro` is executed in a JavaScript VM at runtime.
+defined expect `macro` for each `backup_target`.
+The `macro` is executed in a builtin JavaScript VM at runtime.
 ```hcl
 // Sample device class for backing up Cisco ISR routers device_class "cisco_isr" {